tz70s/blog/content/posts/openwhisk-future.md

 **For GSoC mentors (Rodric and Carlos) and reviewers:**

 This will be my final result during the GSoC progress.
-I'll describe my exprience in the bottom or maybe another post.
+I'll describe my exprience in the bottom with some regular checks.

 ## Architecture recap